 Find out more here: ESL Information Gap Activities.

 #4: Just a Minute

-If you teach more advanced level students, then you’ll want to consider using this Toastmaster style activity.
-Students have to speak for an entire minute about their family without stopping.
-It’s a nice warm-up, or you could consider using t at the end of class as well.
+If you teach more advanced-level students, then you’ll want to consider using this Toastmaster style activity.
+Students have to speak for an entire minute about their families without stopping.
+It’s a nice warm-up, or you could consider using it at the end of class as well.

 Check it out here: Just a Minute ESL Speaking Activity.